8 TED Talks Every Woman Should Watch In Her 20’s

 She points out that while women have come a long way regarding career choices, rights, and equality, we still have a long way to go.
 The statistics for women in leadership positions globally are saddening.
 However, it is a must on our list of TED Talks every woman should watch in her 20s.

 The primary way Sheryl suggests fixing this problem?
 Making sure women stay in the workforce.
 And also so they don’t drop out before they can make it to the top tier of corporations.

 The three messages she emphasizes during her talk are to sit at the table, make your partner a real partner, and don’t leave before you leave.
 If you love this talk as much as I did, you can also check out Sheryl’s other talks or read her book, Lean In.

 3. “How to find work you love” by Scott Dinsmore

-“The first part of this three-step passionate work framework is becoming a self-expert and understanding yourself, because if you don’t know what you’re looking for, you’re never going to find it.”
+“The first part of this three-step passionate work framework is becoming a self-expert and understanding yourself.
+Because if you don’t know what you’re looking for, you’ll never find it.”

 4. “How to stop screwing yourself over” by Mel Robbins

-“If you have one of those impulses that are pulling you, if you don’t marry it with an action within 5 seconds, you pull the emergency break and kill the idea.”
+“If you have one of those impulses pulling you, if you don’t marry it with an action within 5 seconds, you pull the emergency break and kill the idea.”

 5. “Success, Failure and the Drive to Keep Creating” by Elizabeth Gilbert